ensoesie/FGM/README.md

-# Welcome to the FGM Page
+# Female Genital Mutilation or Cutting

 Using digital data to study trends in FGM ...